xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_vendor_experience/getting_new_products_approved_for_publishing.md

 Once this happens, the status of the product is updated to "Product is sent for approval":
 ![tnt_product_sent_4_approval.png]({{site.baseurl}}/attachments/ref_4NXPSgua/tnt_product_sent_4_approval.png)

-The vendor then has to wait for the store administrator to review the new product.
+The vendor then has to wait for the store administrator to review the new product and to either approve or decline its publication.